sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/README.md

 ## Contents

 - `duration`: Information relating to the duration of the S1 to S2 rotation.
-- `rotation-path-speed`: How to calculate the direction and speed of rotation at any point on Earth.
+- `rotation-speed`: Formula for calculating the speed of rotation of a point during S1 to S2.

 # Basic Description of Rotation